sokolovdp/verbs/readme.md

 # verbs_usage

-**usage_verbs.py** check folder with .py files to list most common verbs used in functions names and print them to standard output short statistics.
+**usage_verbs.py** check folder with .py files to list most common verbs used in functions names and print them to standard output with short statistics.
 It can be used as standalone program, or to be imported as module

 ## Sample output when run as standalone program